Booking, timings and what to expect

 It represents transparent a democracy

 What I loved most about the Reichstag dome is that every aspect of its design is considered and deliberate.
-While walking up to the top, not only can you see all of Berlin’s important landmarks, but you can also look down into the main hall of parliament below you.
-This symbolises that the people are always above government and that democracy must be transparent – something that clearly wasn’t the case during the Nazi party’s rule.
+While walking up to the top, not only can you see all of Berlin's important landmarks, you can also look down into the main hall of parliament below you.
+This symbolises that the people are always above government and that democracy must be transparent — something that clearly wasn't the case during the Nazi party's rule.

 The Nazis didn’t use the Reichstag as their parliament house